ReactorboY/express-heroku-boilerplate/README.md

     git push origin master && git push heroku master
     ```

-3. if you want to use the environment variable in root directory called *.env*
+3. if you want to use the environment variable,create a *.env* in your root directory
-4. Coming Soon
+   **NOTE:For use in heroku set your config varibales in setting under your dashboard**